Our highest priority is the safety of our workforce and the communities where we operate.

 We also continue to build our culture, capability and leadership through supporting the BHP Operating System (BOS) and initiatives related to inclusion and diversity, and mental health.

-We continue to play a key role in supporting the International Council on Mining and Metals in its work to encourage the development and delivery of innovations that promote lower emissions and safer mining vehicles.
+We continue to play a key role in supporting the International Council on Mining and Metals in its work to encourage the development and delivery of innovations.

 Safety event investigations